Get E-Book

 const result = module.enableCompileCache();

-The method is designed to report failure instead of throwing.
-That shape is intentional.
-A compile cache is an optimization.
+The method reports failure instead of throwing.
+That is deliberate.
+The compile cache is an optimization.
 If the directory cannot be created, is read-only, or is disabled by environment, the application should usually keep starting.
-The returned object gives launch code enough information to log diagnostics without turning cache setup into a fatal dependency.
+The returned object gives launch code enough information to log the problem without making cache setup a fatal dependency.

 import module from 'node:module';